HankB/ESP8266_RTOS_DS18B20_publish/README.md

 ## Status

+Generally incomplete but all parts more or less working.

+*Note: This is tested with the sensor on D4 (AKA #2) and that is the same as the built in LED so that is presently commented out.

+* 2025-05-02 Working DS18B20
 * 2025-04-13 WiFi, MQTT, and NTP working.
 * 2025-03-26 Working on getting the starting point working, but first the README.

 ## TODO

 * ~~Get existing parts working.~~
-* Add DS18B20 - using <https://github.com/UncleRus/esp-idf-lib>
+* ~~Add DS18B20 - using <https://github.com/UncleRus/esp-idf-lib>~~

 ## Errata